-- Staying hydrated, resting and avoiding spreading the infection to others are key to managing salmonella infection.
+Most people recover from salmonella without treatment.
+Staying hydrated, resting and avoiding spreading the infection to others are important for managing a salmonella infection.

-Salmonella bacteria live in the gut of animals, so they can affect meat, chicken, eggs and milk.
-Other foods, such as fruit and vegetables, can also get contaminated through contact with faeces (poo) in soil or water.
-Infected people or animals pass Salmonella bacteria in their faeces (poo) into soil, water and food.
-The bacteria can also pass into and contaminate (make unsafe) surfaces such as toys, bathroom taps or doors and nappy change tables.
-You get infected by swallowing the bacteria.
+You can get salmonella from foods contaminated with the bacteria, such as meat, chicken, eggs, milk and fruit and vegetables.
+People or animals infected with salmonella can pass it on in their faeces (poo) into soil, water and food.
+The bacteria can also contaminate (make unsafe) surfaces such as toys, bathroom taps or doors and nappy change tables.
+Salmonella is often spread to humans in the following ways:

 Anyone can get salmonella, but babies, older people and people whose immunity is compromised (through illness or cancer treatment) are most at risk.

 Travellers to developing countries where sanitation and food hygiene may be less strict, farm workers, meat processing workers and those who handle raw meat are more likely to be exposed to salmonella.

 Note: There are different strains of Salmonella bacteria.
 Salmonella typhi causes an infection known as typhoid which can cause serious illness if not treated.

 Salmonella infection is a form of gastroenteritis (gastro).
 Symptoms of salmonella can include runny poo (diarrhoea), stomach pain or cramps, and feeling or being sick (nausea or vomiting).

 Symptoms usually appear 6–72 hours after becoming infected.
 The symptoms usually last 1–7 days, but in more severe cases they can last up to 10 days.